Carey Mulligan: Early life and background

 During her final year at Woldingham School, screenwriter Julian Fellowes delivered a lecture at the school on the production of the film Gosford Park.
 Mulligan briefly talked to him after the lecture and asked him for advice on an acting career.
 Fellowes tried to dissuade her from the profession and suggested she "marry a lawyer" instead.
-Undeterred, she later sent Fellowes a letter in which she stated she was serious about acting and that it was her purpose in life.
+Undeterred, she later sent Fellowes a letter in which she said she was serious about acting and that it was her purpose in life.
 Several weeks later, Fellowes's wife Emma invited Mulligan to a dinner she and her husband were hosting for young aspiring actors.
 It facilitated an introduction between Mulligan and a casting assistant that led to an audition for a role in Pride & Prejudice.
-She auditioned three times, and was eventually given the role of Kitty Bennet.
+She auditioned three times and was eventually cast as Kitty Bennet.
 During her late teens and early twenties, she worked as a pub barmaid and an errand-runner for Ealing Studios between acting jobs.

 Career

 2004–2008: Early work

 In 2004, Mulligan made her stage debut in the play Forty Winks at the Royal Court Theatre in London.
-She made her film debut the following year in Joe Wright's 2005 film adaptation of the Jane Austen novel Pride & Prejudice, portraying Kitty Bennet alongside Keira Knightley.
-Later that year, she won the role of orphan Ada Clare in the BAFTA award-winning BBC adaption of Charles Dickens' Bleak House, her television debut.
+She made her film debut in Joe Wright's 2005 film adaptation of Jane Austen's novel Pride & Prejudice, portraying Kitty Bennet alongside Keira Knightley.
+Later that year, she was cast as orphan Ada Clare in the BAFTA award-winning BBC adaption of Charles Dickens' Bleak House, her television debut.
+In 2006, she appeared in BBC One's The Amazing Mrs Pritchard with Jane Horrocks.

-Among her 2007 projects were My Boy Jack, starring Daniel Radcliffe, another Jane Austen adaptation, Northanger Abbey, starring Felicity Jones, and the Doctor Who episode "Blink", which won her the Constellation Award for Best Female Performance in a 2007 Science Fiction Television Episode.
+Among her 2007 projects were My Boy Jack, starring Daniel Radcliffe; another Jane Austen adaptation, Northanger Abbey, starring Felicity Jones; and the Doctor Who episode "Blink", which won her the Constellation Award for Best Female Performance in a 2007 Science Fiction Television Episode.
 She rounded out 2007 by appearing in an acclaimed stage revival of The Seagull, in which she played Nina alongside Kristin Scott Thomas and Chiwetel Ejiofor.
-The Guardian called her performance "quite extraordinarily radiant and frank."
-While in the middle of the production, she had to have an appendectomy, preventing her from being able to perform for a week.
+The Guardian called her performance "quite extraordinarily radiant and frank".
+While in the middle of the production, she had to have an appendectomy, which prevented her from performing for a week.
 For her debut Broadway performance in the 2008 American transfer of The Seagull, she was nominated for a Drama Desk Award, but lost to Angela Lansbury for Blithe Spirit.